-Thyatira Ancient City Thyatira or Thyateira was a Greek city that is now the modern Turkish city of Akhisar.
-The name is either Lydian or Ancient Greek, and it lies about 50miles (80km) away from the Aegean Sea.
-Thyateira was an ancient Greek city called Pelopia and Semiramis, before it was renamed to Thyateira during the Hellenistic era in 290 BC.
-King Seleucus I Nicator learned of his wife's labour while at war with Lysimachus and named this city Theuateira (meaning 'daughter') after hearing that his daughter had arrived.
-Thyatira once stood on the border of Lydia and Mysia; however it became famous for its dyes around the Roman era.
-Inscriptions related to a guild of dyers has been found among old ruins of this ancient city.
-Thyateira, in early Christian times, was home to a significant Christian church that is mentioned as one of the seven churches from the Book of Revelation.
-According to Revelation, a woman named Jezebel (who called herself a prophetess) taught and seduced the Christians of Thyateira to commit sexual immorality and to eat food sacrificed to idols.
-When the Apostle Paul and Silas were traveling, they might have visited Thyateira.
-One of their stops during their second (or third) journey was a small unnamed town in that vicinity.
-In Philippi, they stayed with Lydia from Thyateira who continued to help them after they were jailed and released.
+Thyatira Ancient City Thyateira, now known as the Turkish city of Akhisar, was an ancient Greek city that was located about 50 miles (80 km) away from the Aegean Sea.
+It was originally called Pelopia and Semiramis, but during the Hellenistic era in 290 BC, it was renamed Thyateira.
+Legend has it that King Seleucus I Nicator renamed the city after hearing of his daughter's birth while at war with Lysimachus.
+The name "Thyateira" means "daughter" in Greek.
+Thyatira was situated on the border of Lydia and Mysia and was known for its production of dyes during the Roman era.
+There are inscriptions related to a guild of dyers that have been found among the city's ruins.
+In the early Christian period, Thyateira was home to a significant Christian church mentioned as one of the seven churches in the Book of Revelation.
+The book describes a woman named Jezebel, who called herself a prophetess, and who taught and seduced the Christians of Thyateira to commit sexual immorality and eat food sacrificed to idols.
+During one of his journeys, the Apostle Paul may have visited Thyateira with Silas.
+They also stayed with Lydia from Thyateira while in Philippi, and she continued to help them after they were jailed and released.